fancymanifold/math-and-phys-textbooks/README.md

 4. Bonus memes:
     - Kobayashi and Nomizu, *"Foundations of Differential Geometry"*
     - Gadea, Masque, and Mykytyuk, *"Analysis and Algebra on Differentiable Manifolds (Workbook)"*

+### 10. Handbooks (mathematics)

+- Bronshtein, and Semendyayev, *"Handbook of Mathematics"*
+- Gradshtein, and Ryzhik, *"Table of Integrals, Series, and Products"*
+- Olver, Lozier, Boisvert, and Clark, *"NIST Handbook of Mathematical Functions"*
+- Jeffrey and Dai, *"Handbook of Mathematical Formulas and Integrals"*
+- Korn and Korn, *"Mathematical Handbook for Scientists and Engineers"*
+- Lipschutz, Spiegel, and Liu, *"Mathematical Handbook of Formulas and Tables"*
+- Abramowitz and Stegun, *"Handbook of Mathematical Functions"*
+- Polyanin and Zaitsev, *"Handbook of Ordinary Differential Equations"*
+- Polyanin and Nazaikinskii, *"Handbook of Linear Partial Differential Equations"*
+- Polyanin and Zaitsev, *"Handbook of Nonlinear Partial Differential Equations"*
+- Polyanin and Manzhirov, *"Handbook of Integral Equations"*